Jimmy Page’s 1960s Martin D-28

 Specs

-Assuming the guitar was bought second-hand and was built sometime prior to 1970, it most likely featured a solid Sitka spruce top with Brazilian rosewood (which was changed to Indian rosewood in 1970) [The Martin Dreadnought Story by Richard Bamman].
-The neck was mahogany with an ebony fretboard featuring Pearloid dot inlays.
+Assuming the guitar was purchased second-hand and built sometime before 1970, it most likely featured a solid Sitka spruce top with Brazilian rosewood back and sides—before Martin switched to Indian rosewood in 1970 [The Martin Dreadnought Story by Richard Bamman].
+The neck was made of mahogany, paired with an ebony fretboard featuring Pearloid dot inlays.

 Feedback